Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 link preview feature, DCC functionality or similar.

 ### Limitations of cloaks

-Before your account has been assigned a cloak, your IP address or hostname will be visible, especially if you have joined any channels.
-Even when you have not joined any, your connecting host will be visible in `/whowas <yournick>` once you disconnect.

 When using a cloak, it is strongly recommended to use [SASL](/guides/sasl) instead of `/msg NickServ identify` to log into your account.